ILIAS-eLearning/ILIAS/components/ILIAS/COPage/README.md

 ## Media Editing

-- Media objects in pages will only present instance properties and links areas, if at least two usages exist.
-This is a decision of the page editor revision with ILIAS 7.
-If you need to edit instance properties or instance link areas directly, you should create the media object in the (media) clipboard available in the slate drop down first and insert it to the page afterwards.
-This will add the second usage.
-See also https://mantis.ilias.de/view.php?id=34336.
+- The former decision to present instance properties and links areas, if at least two usages exist has been revised, see https://mantis.ilias.de/view.php?id=38582.
+The editor will always present instance and object properties in the advanced settings.

 ## Media Rendering